 - the landscape of Texas and national mental health policy

 - strategies for working with and educating decision-makers in the legislative, executive, and judicial branches of government

 - best practices in mental health and effective means for implementing these practices in Texas

 - organizational development

 Effective public policy is essential to realizing meaningful systemic change in mental health services and improvement in the lives of Texans experiencing mental health conditions.
 Public policy directly impacts the public’s access to mental health services and supports, quality of care, and legal rights and protections.
 Positive mental health public policy initiatives can increase opportunities for recovery by promoting best practices in treatment and support services.

-Nonprofit organizations can greatly affect public policy, yet many nonprofits report their ability to engage in mental health policy-related activities is constrained by budgetary limitations.
+Nonprofit organizations can greatly impact public policy, yet many report their ability to engage in mental health policy-related activities is constrained by budgetary limitations.

 When an organization’s capacity for working on mental health policy issues increases, the needs and voices of Texans living with mental illness have a greater impact on policymaking.
 The Hogg Foundation Policy Academy and Fellows Program are increasing capacity and expertise to advance mental health policy in Texas.